mpmora00/tiny_search_engine/querier/README.md

 and is not a valid query

 // 'or' cannot be first
 or cannot be searched
 ```

 After you have finished the query and want to begin searching, use enter.
 If you want to finish the entire program, use Control + D.

-#### Pair description
-The documents `pair.h` and `pair.c` defines a structure called pair which holds two items, `int docID` and `int score`.
-This structure is utilized to sort the resulting set of documents in order of score value.
-This makes it easier to pass into an array than a counter pointer which is what we had before.

-The functions `score_get()` and `docID_get` which are defined in this file, simplify the process of sorting, finding the URL, and printing these values greatly.

-This structures functions are described in more depth in [[IMPLEMENTATION.md](IMPLEMENTATION.md)

-#### Iterate description
-The documents `iterate.h` and `iterate.c` is a series of functions that can be utilized inside the function `counters_iterate(counters_t *ctrs, void *arg, void (*itemfunc)(void *arg, const int key, const int count))` as itemfun.
-Every function interacts with the counters in a different way and edits them accordingly.
-This file's functions are used throughout querier for different parts of the program.

-These iteration functions are described in more depth in [[IMPLEMENTATION.md](IMPLEMENTATION.md)

 ### Output
 All errors are logged into standard error.